Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: The Benchmark

-A common way to aggregate precision and recall to obtain a single indicator is the F-score, which is defined as the harmonic mean of the two metrics.
+A common way to aggregate precision and recall to obtain a single indicator is the F1-score, which is defined as the harmonic mean of the two metrics.
 We therefore derive a \textit{counting F1-score} (CntF1) indicator, as follows:

 This metric is useful for comparing the overall performance of the CAC models, taking into consideration objects belonging both to desired and undesired classes.